aliakh/demo-akka-spring/README.md

 ## Spring Web application with Akka

-In the previous section was explained how to use Akka in a Spring _console _application.
+In the previous section was explained how to use Akka in a Spring _console_ application.
 The main purpose of that example was to illustrate how to get actors from Spring _ApplicationContext_.
 But the drawback of this example was a blocking call between the actor-based part and the rest of the application.
 Such usage can cease all Akka advantages in production applications.
-So in this section is explained how to use Akka in an asynchronous and non-blocking Spring _web_-application.
+So in this section is explained how to use Akka in an asynchronous and non-blocking Spring _web_ application.

 For this can be used asynchronous request processing in Spring MVC that is based on Servlet 3.0/3.1 specification.
 Instead of returning a value, a _@Controller_ method should return a _DeferredResult_ or a _Callable_ of the value.
-In multi-tier applications, a _@Service_ method should return a _future (_also known as _promise_, _delay_, or _deferred)_ - a proxy to a value that isn’t completed yet.
+In multi-tier applications, a _@Service_ method should return a _future_ (also known as _promise_, _delay_, or _deferred)_ - a proxy to a value that isn’t completed yet.
 There are some interfaces that have support for _future_ processing in their frameworks:

 *   _java.util.concurrent.CompletableFuture_ (Java 8)
 *   _rx.Observable_ (RxJava)